zqs-ops/perching_prediction/README.md

 ## Overview

-This software package is an efficient machine learning framework for predicting the success of vertical wall perching of bionic flying robots with spines, overcoming the inefficiency of traditional methods.
+The software package contains three machine learning methods, namely `mlp`, `svm`, and `random forest`, which are used to predict the success of vertical wall perching of bionic flying robots with spines.
 Through the training of mixed sample data, a data-driven model was established to predict the success or failure of any perching event.
 This high-precision prediction optimizes the control and structural parameters of the robot and ensures stable perching .

 ## System Requirements

 ### Hardware requirements

-The `svm_for_perching_prediction` software package only requires a standard computer that supports Python3.7 and has sufficient RAM to support memory operations.
+The `perching_prediction` software package only requires a standard computer that supports Python3.7 and has sufficient RAM to support memory operations.

 ### Software requirements